December 07, 2023

 I went to Immigration at Jalan Duta to ask about the process and was told that I needed an STO appointment, my Malaysian spouse to be present and to complete Surat Akuan, Imm.55 & Im.38.
 Therefore I had a Surat Akuan attested at a Commissioner For Oaths (cost RM30) and completed the other forms.

-• Spouse IC (copy of both sides)
+• Spouse IC (plus copies of both sides)

-• Current LTSVP
+• Current LTSVP (plus copy)

 I was not charged a fee for transferring my LTSVP, but apparently certain nationalities do need to pay a fee to have their multiple entry visa transferred.
 The immigration officer can advise you.